WhatsApp

 • Reduction Criteria Met: The reduction must comply with the criteria outlined in the Companies Ordinance (Cap.
 622), including not leaving only redeemable shares and ensuring fairness and equity to all shareholders.

-Steps in Court-Free Method
+Key Steps in Court-Free Method

 The main steps involved in the court-free procedure for reducing capital, as outlined under the Companies Ordinance are as follows:

-2. The company must pass a special resolution within 15 days after the solvency statement is signed (sections 215 to 217) and submit this special resolution to the Registrar of Companies within 15 days for official registration.
+2. Shareholder resolution: The company must pass a special resolution within 15 days after the solvency statement is signed (sections 215 to 217) and submit this special resolution to the Registrar of Companies within 15 days for official registration.

-3. The company is required to publish a notice with the relevant details in the Gazette and either publish a similar notice in a newspaper or directly notify creditors in writing.
+3. Public & creditor notice: The company is required to publish a notice with the relevant details in the Gazette and either publish a similar notice in a newspaper or directly notify creditors in writing.
 These notices must be issued within the statutory deadlines.
 The Form NSC17 must also be submitted to the Registrar no later than the day when the Gazette notice, the creditors’ notice, or the written notice to creditors is issued, whichever occurs first (section 218).

 5. If no court application is made, the company must file a return of the capital reduction using Form NSC19 with the Registrar after the five-week period but within seven weeks (section 224).
 If a court order is required, this must be filed within 15 days after the court confirms the resolution or the legal proceedings conclude without a decision from the court (section 225).

-Court-Sanctioned Method
+Court-Sanctioned Method for Capital Reduction

 • Insolvency: If the company is not solvent, a court order can still facilitate capital reduction.